 The Theme of World Oceans Day 2022

-This year’s focus on World Oceans Day is Take Climate Action.
+This year’s focus on World Oceans Day is Revitalization: Collective Action for the Ocean.
 Each human on the planet should strive to protect 30% of our blue planet, namely the oceans for a healthy ocean and climate for future generations.

 With the help of everyone human and an association of countless worldwide organizations, we will be able to support and expand this global movement to protect 30% of our oceans come the year 2030 (“30×30”).

 It is essential to maintain a healthy ocean as this forms a critical part of the available solutions to the current climate crisis.
 By supporting the 30×30 movement, we can protect our planet’s life support systems – specifically the underlaying issues of sea, temperature, and biodiversity.

 Decisions about the way forward in maintaining our oceans are being discussed this year by world leaders, and they need your input as well!
-The actions that our leaders take in 2020 will determine the health of our oceans and the security of future generations for many more years to come.
+The actions that our leaders took in 2020 will determine the health of our oceans and the security of future generations for many more years to come.